Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 Or just look at the red scare.

-I mean, weren't there actors during that time that were constantly being like uh accused and criticized of having attended communist meetings and there was this whole like fear that Hollywood had been infiltrated by the communists.
+I mean, weren't there actors during that time that were constantly being like accused and criticized of having attended communist meetings?

-The question just then becomes like how pervasive is it and how continuous has it been for the last 100 years.
+And how continuous has it been for the last 100 years?

-And it sounds it seems to me like we're talking about what you're saying, that it's been basically a common thread, and sometimes it's a little bit more on the surface and obvious than others.
+And it seems to me like what we're talking about, what you're saying, that it's been basically a common thread.

-Yeah, there was uh a FOIA request uh maybe two or three years ago, um, done by some guys who asked for uh declassified documents in regard to um Pentagon funding for movies, and they got back like a box of of information and uh I cited it in my book, uh second book on the first page.
+Yeah, there was a FOIA request maybe two or three years ago done by some guys who asked for declassified documents in regard to Pentagon funding for movies.

-Uh their book is called uh National Security Cinema.
+Their book is called National Security Cinema.

 So yeah, turns out this is like a super pervasive thing.

-Um I would I would venture to guess that most blockbusters probably have some degree of this kind of a thing.
+I would venture to guess that most blockbusters probably have some degree of this kind of a thing.

-Uh I don't think that that necessarily means everybody obviously involved in the films because that's hundreds of maybe thousands of people, especially in big blockbusters.
+I don't think that that necessarily means everybody obviously involved in the films because that's hundreds of maybe thousands of people, especially in big blockbusters.

 They don't know this, right?

-Um, so it kind of ranges, right?
+So it kind of ranges, right?

-So it ranges from that to even in some cases, uh, entire film productions being covers for intelligence operations.
+So it ranges from that to even in some cases, entire film productions being covers for intelligence operations.

 There's actually a couple of those that have been documented.